-The title of Annex A is now "reference control objectives and controls" and the introduction is simplified.
+The title of Annex Ais now "reference control objectives and controls" and the introduction is simplified.
 It states that the control objectives and controls are directly derived from ISO/IEC 27002:2013 and that the Annex is to be used in the context of Clause 6.1.3.

-During the revision of ISO/IEC 27002 the number of controls has been reduced from 133 controls to 114 controls, and the number of major clauses has been expanded from 11 to 14.
+During the revision of ISO/IEC 27002 the number of controls has been reduced from 133controls to 114 controls, and the number of major clauses has been expanded from 11 to 14.
 Some controls are identical or otherwise very similar; some have been merged together; some have been deleted and some are new.
 For example:

-- 1 A.5.1.1, Policies for information security is very similar to the original A.5.1.1, Information security policy document. - 2 The old A10.10.1, Audit logging, A.10.10.2, Monitoring of system use, and A10.10.5, Fault logging, have been merged together to form the new A12.4.1, Event logging. - 3 The old A.11.6.2, Sensitive system isolation, has been removed on the grounds that in an interconnected world, such a control defeats the objective of being interconnected. - 4 A.17.2.1, Availability of information processing facilities is a new control
+- 1 A5.1.1, Policies for information security is very similar to the original A5.1.1, Information security policy document. - 2 The old A.10.10.1, Audit logging, A.10.10.2, Monitoring of system use, and A.10.10.5, Fault logging, have been merged together to form the new A.12.4.1, Event logging. - 3 The old A.11.62, Sensitive system isolation, has been removed on the grounds that in an interconnected world, such a control defeats the objective of being interconnected. - 4 A1721, Availability of information processing facilities is a new control.

-It is important to appreciate that the usefulness of a control to an organization should not change because it has been removed from

-Annex A. In accordance with Clause 6.1.3, controls are now determined on the basis of risk treatment.
-If an organization wishes to treat particular risks by deliberately not connecting a computer to the Internet or other networks, then it will need to use a control like the old A.11.6.2 regardless of whether it is in Annex A or not.
+It is important to appreciate that the usefulness of a control to an organization should not change because it has been removed from on the basis of risk treatment.
+If an organization wishes to treat particular risks by deliberately not connecting a computer to the Internet or other networks, then it will need to use a control like the old A11.62 regardless of whether it is in Annex Aor not.